 Projects constructing or rehabilitating units of three bedrooms or more.
 At least 20% or more of the units must include three bedrooms or greater to qualify for points.
 A market study, housing needs assessment or similar documentation must articulate existing demand for the number of large units committed.
-Architectural drawings or related write-ups will document the construction or rehabilitation of the three-or-more bedroom units.
+Architectural drawings or related write-ups will document the construction or rehabilitation of the three-ormore bedroom units.

-Rental Housing for Extremely Low-Income Individuals: (3 points)
+Rental Housing for Extremely Low-Income Individuals: (2 points)

 The financing of rental housing in which a minimum of 20% of the units in the project are set-aside for households earning less than or equal to 30% of AMI.
-Projects receiving points in this criterion will not also receive points for the same units in the Housing for Homeless criterion.